 Ability to Keep Residents Mobile

-This tells you the percentage of residents that maintained mobility over time.
-Optimizing mobility is usually a good sign for residents' well-being.
+This tells you the percent of patients who remained mobile levels over time.
+Retaining mobility can be a good sign for residents' health.

 Short-term Care: Rehospitalizations